MrBenJ/modern-js-by-example/003-complex-data-types.md

 ```

-When you're constructing a `Map`, you can pass in an `Iterable` like an `Array`, and it'll create key value pairs based on the object or array you pass in.
+When you're constructing a `Map`, you can pass in an `Iterable`, like an `Array`, and it'll create key value pairs based on the object or array you pass in.

 ```js